Whiplash Neck Injury Commonly Happens In Rear End Car Crashes

 Adjusting the height level: A head rest positioned too low may reult in a neck injury due to the head pivoting over the head rest in a whiplash injury.
 So, the initial adjustment is making sure height is correct.
 Maneuver the head restraint upward or downward so the mid point of the head restraint at meets the central point at the back of your head and even somewhat higher.

-For every inch your head moves forward in relation to the restraint, the force of injury to your neck is magnified.
+For every inch your head moves forward in relation to the restraint (away from the headrest), the force of injury to your neck is magnified.
 A crash test by the Center for Research into Automotive Safety and Health indicates the forward positioning of the head by two inches greatly increases the whiplash force to your neck.

 The term “backset” refers to the distance between the head and the restraint.
 This backset should not be more than 4 finger widths.
 The Car Seat Head Support, an add on head rest decreases this distance by 4 inches, allowing better protection from whiplash and increasing comfort.